 - Navigate back to your service's page in the Services Directory.

 - At the bottom of the page, click Generate KML.
 This link displays a web form in which you can select the layers to return in the KML.
 You can also choose to return vectors from your service dynamically by choosing the option Vector layers as vectors and raster layers as images.

 Creating a network link from your map service

 You can make the KML available on your server in an easily consumable format by creating a KML network link in ArcGIS Server Manager.
-Then you can add the network link in ArcGIS Earth, ArcGlobe, and Google Earth.
+Then you can add the network link in ArcGIS Earth, ArcGlobe, Google Earth, or Google Maps.

 - Open Manager and log in.
 For additional help with this step, see Logging in to Manager.

 - Click Services > KML Network Links > Create Network Link.

 - Specify the name of your link.
 The name you specify is used as the file name and is embedded in the Name tag of the network link file.

 - Optionally, provide short and long descriptions.
 The long description allows embedded HTML tags and URLs.